trrsrobotics/Singularity/README.md

 See <a href="https://github.com/trrsrobotics/Asterisk/wiki">Wiki</a>
 Instruction set is still in rapid development, but wiki page is mostly documented!
 <br>
-Wriiten in VHDL [Xilinx ISE VM] soon to be ported to FPGA [spartan6]
+Wriiten in SystemVerilog soon to be ported to FPGA [unknown_target]

 New version of CommaISA released!
 (0.0.3-alpha).
 Simplified ISA, and first proper emulator version released